medialab-ufg/tainacan-itaipu/README.md

 salve and close.

-To finish execute to build and close the command
+To finish run the command to build and close the command
 ```
 gulp build
 ```
-or execute the command to build and wath the modifications
+or run the command to build and wath the modifications
 ```
 gulp
 ```